saucelabs/sauce-school/codelabs/Drafts/Module4_SeleniumPython.md

 ```

-After that, you will need to update the code to take the browser variable, and set the correct driver.
+After that, you will need to update the code to take the browser variable, make it possible to change the `--browser` action when you use the flage, and set the correct driver.
 Add in an `if, elif `statement to switch between Chromedriver and Geckodriver:

 ```